CSA-OCP-GER/unicorn/challenges.istio.7.sm-requestmirroring.md

 Go to the Grafana Dashboard "Istio Service Mesh" and select the services you wish to compare under "Service Workload".

+> In a newer version of Grafana, the Dashboard is called "Istio Service Dashboard" and the chart is named "Incoming Request Duration by Source"

 How would you decide?

 > Also check in the browser, that no requests are served to the frontend with service `v3`!